bingeli1212/nitrile-preview/doc/DOC-tokenizer.md

 # The \displaystyle command

-The \displaystyle command is there to force an inline math to be typeset as display math.
-It is supported, such that it will be translated to LATEX/CONTEX verbatim.
-For SVG translation it would result in the generation of presentation math a look and feel that is in agreement of a display math.
+The \displaystyle command that is common in the LATEX world is not to be recognized.
+However, there are commands such as ``\dfrac`` and ``\dbinom`` that would generate a un-scaled down version of fractions.

 # Supported matrix and cases

+Following commands are recognized as to expressing a matrix, with or without the fences.

     \begin{matrix} ... \end{matrix}
     \begin{pmatrix} ... \end{pmatrix}